peachpiecompiler/peachpie-docs/docs/php/diagnostics.md

 PHP0171 | Magic method must be public and non-static | Non-public or static modifiers are not allowed for the specified method.
 PHP5006 | Undefined function | There is no such function declaration in the project or in referenced libraries.
 PHP5008 | Undefined type | There is no such class declaration in the project or in referenced libraries.
-PHP5010 | Eval discouraged | Use of `eval()` is not recommended; it allows for suspicious and dangerous code injections and causes significant overhead to the .NET runtime.
-PHP5011 | Ambiguous declaration | The base of the type declaration is ambiguous; this results in multiple definitions to be emitted, significant run time overhead and unnecessarily bigger resulting assembly file.
+PHP5010 | Ambiguous declaration | The base of the type declaration is ambiguous; this results in multiple definitions to be emitted, significant run time overhead and unnecessarily bigger resulting assembly file.
-PHP5012 | Unreachable code | The code is unreachable.
+PHP5011 | Unreachable code | The code is unreachable.
 This is based on code analysis and dead code elimination analysis.
-PHP5017 | Assert always fails | The condition of `assert()` is evaluated to be always `false` hence the `assert()` will always throws an exception.
+PHP5016 | Assert always fails | The condition of `assert()` is evaluated to be always `false` hence the `assert()` will always throws an exception.
-PHP5019 | The function has been deprecated | Calling a function that has been marked as deprecated; either it is annotated with a `[ObsoleteAttribute]` metadata or it is a known deprecation by the compiler.
+PHP5018 | The function has been deprecated | Calling a function that has been marked as deprecated; either it is annotated with a `[ObsoleteAttribute]` metadata or it is a known deprecation by the compiler.
-PHP5021 | Assignment made to same variable | The expression does not have any effect, it is usually a typo in source code.
+PHP5020 | Assignment made to same variable | The expression does not have any effect, it is usually a typo in source code.

 ## Informational

 Code | Description | Reason
 ---- | ----------- | ------
+PHP6001 | Eval discouraged | Use of `eval()` is not recommended; it allows for suspicious and dangerous code injections and causes significant overhead to the .NET runtime.